pablobernabeu/Data-is-present/README.md

 ## Activities

-With reproducible reports and dashboards in the centre, this project includes training and practice sessions throughout 2020 and into the first quarter of 2021.
-The training will be useful on its own, and will also pave the way to joining the practice sessions.
+Centred on reproducible reports and dashboards, this project delivers training and practice sessions throughout 2020 and into the first quarter of 2021.
+The training is useful on its own, and also paves the way to the practice sessions.
 All activities are available across the UK.

 ### R workshops